Why do we recommend Flexitol Rescue Heel Balm?

-With Summer soon fast approaching, now is the time to ensure your feet and especially your heels are cared for before you want to show off your feet in sandals!
+Do you suffer from cracked heels?
+With summer fast approaching, now is the time to ensure your feet and especially your heels are cared for before you want to show off your feet in sandals!

-At We Fix Feet, our professionally qualified Podiatrists and Foot Health Professionals recommend Flexitol Heel Balm for very dry and cracked skin.
-With proven benefits, within only 3 days of use you’ll feel and see the benefits.
-Within 2 weeks, badly cracked and dry heels are transformed!
+At We Fix Feet, our professionally qualified Foot Health Professionals recommend Flexitol Rescue Heel Balm for very dry and cracked heels.
+With proven benefits, within only 3 days of use, you’ll feel and see the difference.
+Within 2 weeks, your badly cracked and dry heels are transformed.

-The skin on the plantar area (soles of the feet) is thicker and unlike other areas on the body, doesn’t have hair.
+The skin on the plantar area (soles of the feet) is thicker and unlike other areas of the body, it doesn’t have hair.

 Regular use of Flexitol is clinically proven to hydrate dry, cracked heels and feet, preventing fissures and reducing the risk of infection.